 One of the great achievements of A Cure for Wellness is its casting.
-Both DeHaan and Goth are perfect in their roles, embodying in their physical presence the health-disease duality of the film.
+Both DeHaan (Dane DeHaan) and Goth (Mia Goth) are perfect in their roles, embodying in their physical presence the health-disease duality of the film.
 Both are those strange examples of beauties that can look really pale and sick at one moment and on the other appear really vivid and attractive.

 Moreover, the merit is almost entirely Verbinski's.
 In this story, there is blood, torture, and rape, but incredibly, all these aren't cheap shock maneuvers but necessary "dressings" to this built world.
 Also, this is one of those rare films in which the directing is focused on stimulating other senses like taste and smell.